vpn-kill-switch/content/post/pf.md

 Example of a ``killswitch.pf.conf`` configuration file:

-> The file can be creted on the user $HOME directory and have any name.
+> The file can be created on the user $HOME directory and have any name.

 ```sh
 int_en1 = "en1"